Dasika-Vaishnavi/Subgraph/README.md

-# usdt_subgraph
+# subgraph
-A subgraph on the graph protocol for USDT stable coin
+A subgraph on the graph protocol published on Rinkby Testnet.